Generalized chromatic functions: Symmetric Functions and Generalizations

 Let $r$ be a positive integer or infinity.
-A pair $(\beta,\mu)$ where \begin{enumerate} \item $\beta$ is a composition whose parts are at least $r$ and \item $\mu$ is a partition whose parts are strictly smaller than $r$ \end{enumerate} is called an \emph{$r$-composition} of $|\beta|+|\mu|$.
-For example, $((7,4,5),(3,2))$ is a $4$-composition of $21$.
+A pair $(\beta,\mu)$ is called an \emph{$r$-composition} of $|\beta|+|\mu|$ when: \begin{itemize} \item[(i)] $\beta$ is a composition whose parts are at least $r$. \item[(ii)] $\mu$ is a partition whose parts are strictly smaller than $r$. \end{itemize} For example, $((7,4,5),(3,2))$ is a $4$-composition of $21$.